dimaslanjaka/static-blog-generator/source/_posts/The Legend Of Neverland/Quiz.md

-The adventures of tom sawyer is representative of the work of renowned US writer Mark Twain (O) Features of the temperate desert environment include the plant has long leaves and small roots (X) Japan is the first country to form the strategic and tactical missile forces in asia (X) The photocopier will produce carbon dioxide while photocopying (X) The Persian Gulf Coast is one of the most important oil-producing areas in the world (O) Monet is an impressionist painter (O)
+The adventures of tom sawyer is representative of the work of renowned US writer Mark Twain (O) Features of the temperate desert environment include the plant has long leaves and small roots (X) Japan is the first country to form the strategic and tactical missile forces in asia (X) The photocopier/copier will produce carbon dioxide while photocopying (X) The copier will produce Ozone while copy process (O) The Persian Gulf Coast is one of the most important oil-producing areas in the world (O) Monet/Manet is an (impressionist painter / artist of impressionism) (O) Currently the mathematician who made the most progress in Goldbach is John Von Neuman (X) "volga river tracker" once shocked the world because of its beauty, the painter is llya repin (O) International marine speed is indicated using "Section", 1 "Section" is 3112 KM/hour (X) When using a microwave to steam eggs, you have to pierce the egg whites with a toothpick, the use of egg yolks is anti-explosion (O)
-Currently the mathematician who made the most progress in Goldbach is John Von Neuman (X) "volga river tracker" once shocked the world because of its beauty, the painter is llya repin (O) International marine speed is indicated using "Section", 1 "Section" is 3112 KM/hour (X) When using a microwave to steam eggs, you have to pierce the egg whites with a toothpick, the use of egg yolks is anti-explosion (O)
+In walking races beyond 20km, there is a food supply station every 3km (X) The country that held the most Olympic Summer Games is USA (O) The country that held the most Olympic Summer Games is Greece (X) The country that held the most Olympic Summer Games is UK (X) The Olympic Games held in beijing in 2008 was the 30th Olympic (X) On the centennial birthday of the International Olympic Committee (IOC) in 1984, Athens was nominated as the capital of the IOC (X)
-In walking races beyond 20km, there is a food supply station every 3km (X) The country that held the most Olympic Summer Games is USA (X) The country that held the most Olympic Summer Games is Greece (X) The country that held the most Olympic Summer Games is UK (X) The Ugly Duckling is one of the works of Andersen’s fairy tales (O) (Oliver Twist / The Old Curiosity Shop / Bleak House / Little Dorrit / Great Expectations) is masterwork of dickens (O) David Copperfield is the masterworks of Dickens (O)
+The Olympic Games held in Beijing in 2008 was the 30th Olympic (X) The Ugly Duckling is one of the works of Andersen’s fairy tales (O) (Oliver Twist / The Old Curiosity Shop / Bleak House / Little Dorrit / Great Expectations) is masterwork of dickens (O) David Copperfield is the masterworks of Dickens (O)